Reflections of an Indian Dancer

 International

-Reflections of an Indian Dancer has an international presence, and has toured in a number of countries such as Sweden and most recently the Netherlands, as part of the Korzo India Dance Festival.
+Reflections of an Indian Dancer has an international presence, and has toured in a number of countries such as Sweden and most recently the Netherlands, at Plein Theatre and as part of the Korzo India Dance Festival.

 Sooraj Subramaniam